michael-brewer-ds/megaline_analysis/README.md

 - Revenue-related data derived from plan pricing and overage charges

 The analysis focuses on customer activity during 2018.

+**Note:** The source dataset is not included in this repository.
+The notebook is presented as a portfolio artifact with saved outputs and analysis results.

 ## Methodology
 This project includes the following steps: